brandtkeller/home-assistant-helm/README.md

 **This chart is not maintained by the upstream project and any issues with the chart should be raised [here](https://github.com/brandtkeller/home-assistant-helm/issues/new/choose)**

+Using this repository as a location to house helm charts that I use for my deployments of Home Assistant and various services that integrate with Home Assistant.

 ## Requirements
 Home Assistant and zwave-js-ui do not allow declarative management as I have yet to find.
 When deploying a vanilla configuration there are some manual setup tasks currently.